Drug and Alcohol Overdose Prevention Resources

 - Liver disease, heart disease, and traumatic brain injury

-Alcohol misuse use can lead to problems at school and work causing increased: absenteeism, poor work performance, poor academic performance, increased on the job accidents, and increased health care costs.
+Alcohol misuse use can lead to problems at school and work causing: missed days from school or work, poor grands, and higher on the job accidents, causing health care costs to go up.

 If you want to know if you need help with your substance use, Four Corners Health Department has a trained professional that can assess your situation, provide the proper treatment plan, and get you back on the road to living safely substance free.
 Find out how to reach Renee here.